By Adam Syed (Special to Truth and Shadows)

 Swipes at legitimate activists?

 We have already seen Ryan insist that independent investigators have failed to shed light on the truth about the Pentagon.
-In fact, Ryan is at odds with the majority of truthers who don’t believe a 757 crashed into the Pentagon, based on photographs as well as witness testimony to the official flight path (required to knock over the five light poles).
+In fact, Ryan is at odds with the majority of truthers who don’t believe a 757 crashed into the Pentagon, based on photographs as well as witness testimony against the official flight path (required to knock over the five light poles).

 He has referred to some individuals who focus on what really happened at the Pentagon (which he fallaciously frames as “what hit the pentagon”) as “intentional disruptors.”
 In 2010, he wrote an article accusing CIT of being “intentional disruptors.”
 What was CIT’s sin?
 They had simply sought statements of praise, i.e. “endorsements,” for their National Security Alert presentation.